mlange-42/yarner/examples/netlogo_odd/docs/Rabies.nlogo.md

 ### Process overview and scheduling

-Processes in the model are dispersal (abstracting away reproduction), infection, and aging of infection (to death).
+Processes in the model are dispersal (abstracting away reproduction), infection, and ageing of infection (to death).
 The processes are executed on each tick sequentially, in the following order:

 ```nlogo